drug-design/course/docs/chapters/molecular-graphics.md

 ### 3D Representation of Small Molecules

-Molecules can be displayed with different rendering techniques including Line, Stick, Ball and Stick, CPK etc...
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/3d-representation-small-molecules-4b0f87e4'><i class='fa fa-play' aria-hidden='true'></i></button>Molecules can be displayed with different rendering techniques including Line, Stick, Ball and Stick, CPK etc...

 ![](https://media.drugdesign.org/course/molecular-graphics/menu1.png){: loading=lazy }
 #### Line

-This is the simplest and most common way to visualize molecules where the bonding arrangement is represented in 3D.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/line-7be48866'><i class='fa fa-play' aria-hidden='true'></i></button>This is the simplest and most common way to visualize molecules where the bonding arrangement is represented in 3D.
 This type of representation is also called "wireframe".

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_3_1_1.png){: loading=lazy }

 #### Stick

-In this type of representation the bonds are represented as tubes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/stick-b5b64e01'><i class='fa fa-play' aria-hidden='true'></i></button>In this type of representation the bonds are represented as tubes.
 It is also called "polytube".

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_3_1_2.png){: loading=lazy }

 #### Ball &#38; Stick

-Here the molecule is displayed as the assembly of atoms and bonds.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/ball-amp-stick-3de6e710'><i class='fa fa-play' aria-hidden='true'></i></button>Here the molecule is displayed as the assembly of atoms and bonds.
 Atoms are represented as small spheres and bonds as tubes.

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_3_1_3.png){: loading=lazy }

 #### CPK

-In this type of representation the molecule is defined as a set of spheres of van der Walls radii of the individual atoms.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/cpk-cb47d4aa'><i class='fa fa-play' aria-hidden='true'></i></button>In this type of representation the molecule is defined as a set of spheres of van der Walls radii of the individual atoms.

 ![](https://media.drugdesign.org/course/molecular-graphics/snap_v1_d1_3_1_4.png){: loading=lazy }

 ### Quality of Rendering

-Although considered as a sphere, in molecular graphics visualizations, an atom is treated as a polyhedron.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-graphics/quality-rendering-54f360f9'><i class='fa fa-play' aria-hidden='true'></i></button>Although considered as a sphere, in molecular graphics visualizations, an atom is treated as a polyhedron.
 A view calculated with a small number of faces is of poor quality; however by increasing the number of faces the quality increases.

 === "Intro"